 Keep your torso near horizontal and your elbow tucked in.

 Do not rotate your torso as you pull the dumbbell upward.

 The bent-over dumbbell row is great for developing unilateral upper-body strength.
-Do not be afraid to go heavy.

 As with all unilateral exercises (exercises that allow you to train one side of your body at a time), start with your weak side, and do not perform more reps with your strong side.
 This will allow your weak side to catch up.